bdlucas1/diff3d/README.md

 ### Supported platforms, file formats, and object types

-I have only tested this on MacOS with Python 3.12 and 3.13.
-If you have information about the status of other platforms please let me know.
+I have only tested this on MacOS with Python 3.12 and 3.13, but as far as I know it should work on Windows and Linux.
+If you have information about the status of those platforms please let me know.

 Out of the box diff3d supports STL, OBJ, and 3MF files.
 Support for a number of additional file types is available by installing `meshio`,